engtuncay/engtuncay.github.io/javascript/notes/js-notes-3-window-methods.md

 ### console.table()

 The console.table() method display data as a table on the console.
 Displays tabular data as a table.
-The console.table() takes one required argument data, which must be an array or an object, and one additional optional parameter columns.
+The console.table() takes one required argument data, which must be `an array or an object, and one additional optional parameter columns`.

 Let us first start with a simple array.
 The code below displays a table with two columns.
 An index column to display the index and value column to display the names